 Though we didn't find it to have the same superior ventilation as some, it still has a relatively breathable back panel.
 The mesh extends around the waist belt as well, which is relatively unique to the higher end, trampoline back-paneled packs on the market.

 Features and Ease of Use

 This pack comes with some excellent features that provide packing flexibility.
 The mesh beavertail pocket on the front is fantastic for drying out damp items on the go or stowing a rain jacket for easy access in case of a storm.
-The lid opens up nice and wide from the top in a horseshoe shape.
-Depending on how much you put in there, items are more liable to fall out than other side zip models with a smaller opening, but it is straightforward to see what you have in there.
-In terms of access, there are both the bottom and front zippers into the main compartment that make it easy to grab gear.
+The top-lid opens up wide in a horseshoe shape, and depending on how full you pack it, items are more susceptible to falling out than with other back zip models with smaller openings, but we appreciate how easy it is to see all the contents.
+It has a few ways to access the main compartment(s): Standard top cinch access, Front u-shaped access, and sleeping bag compartment zipper.

 Adjustability and Fit

 This pack comes in small/medium and medium/large.
 Both have four inches of torso adjustment.
 It is a classic velcro connection that keeps the shoulder straps locked in place.
 It is easier to release the velcro and adjust the shoulder strap height than with many other velcro shoulder harnesses out there.